-Why we yawn: Exploring the mystery of yawning
+What makes us yawn: The mystery of yawning

 All humans yawn.
 So do most mammals and even some birds and reptiles.
 Because yawning is not a serious problem, however, little research has attempted to uncover exactly why we yawn.